defenseunicorns/pepr/README.md

 ### Module

 A module is the top-level collection of capabilities.
 It is a single, complete TypeScript project that includes an entry point to load all the configuration and capabilities, along with their CapabilityActions.
 During the Pepr build process, each module produces a unique Kubernetes MutatingWebhookConfiguration and ValidatingWebhookConfiguration, along with a secret containing the transpiled and compressed TypeScript code.
-The webhooks and secret are deployed into the Kubernetes cluster for processing by a common Pepr controller.
+The webhooks and secret are deployed into the Kubernetes cluster with their own isolated controller.

 See [Module](./docs/module.md) for more details.